-Many of our clients require a high-speed laser solution compatible with other production elements in a constant processing flow – and that’s where On The Fly processing is an excellent option.
-On The Fly is used across many industries, including pharmaceutical and wire marking, and is used in laser marking, drilling, cutting and welding applications.
+Many of our clients require a high-speed laser solution compatible with other production elements in a constant processing flow – and that’s where on-the-fly (OTF) processing is an excellent option.
+OTF are used across many industries, including pharmaceutical and wire marking, and is used in laser marking, drilling, cutting and welding applications.

 1. Integrated into the Manufacturing Line

 Nearly all the systems we design and build incorporate elements of automation, but on-the-fly takes it one step further.
 It removes the loading and unloading time from the process by integrating the laser’s function at speed, within the manufacturing line.